Skip to Content

 4 – 6 monthsMaximum 4 hours

-Golden Retriever puppies also need to pee frequently, as they can’t hold their bladder for very long.
+Puppies also need to pee frequently, as they can’t hold their bladder for long.

-Once your Golden Retriever puppy has reached adolescence, around 6-8 months of age, and his bladder has developed, you can leave him longer but ensure a gradual build-up.
+Once your Golden Retriever puppy has reached adolescence, around 6-8 months, and his bladder has developed, you can leave him longer but ensure a gradual build-up.

 However, the limit should never exceed four hours.
 Goldens do not tolerate being alone for long periods because they are sociable and need communication and stimulation.